Chamaemelum nobile: Uses

-Folk medicine and adverse effects
+Folk medicine

-Although used in folk medicine, there is no scientific evidence it has any medicinal uses.
+Although used in folk medicine, there are no studies confirming its medicinal efficacy.
 Alternative medicine practices approved in Germany include use of chamomile as a topical medication or inhalant for mouth and respiratory tract irritations.

-Chamomile is likely unsafe for use during pregnancy, and its topical use for skin disorders may cause contact dermatitis.
-There are no known interactions with prescription drugs.
-Consuming chamomile tea may adversely affect anticoagulant drugs.
+In culture

-Other names
+Roman chamomile (C. nobile L.) has a history of use in traditional medicine since the Middle Ages.
+The European cultivation of the plant started in England in the 16th century.
+Its fragrant smell and soft leaves made it popular with Elizabethan gardeners, and the plant became a mainstay of herb gardens across the British Isles.
+C. nobile was listed first in the pharmacopoeia of Würtenberg as a carminative, painkiller, diuretic and digestive aid.
+Joachim Camerarius was the first to discover and name chamaemelum nobile in 1598 in Rome.
+In Egypt, chamaemelum nobile was used as a symbol of dedication to their gods.

 The plant has diverse common names, among which Roman chamomile or sweet chamomile are used during the 21st century.